BDineshBharadwaj/IBM_Course/Project_Report.md

 ![Sample Hotel Data from Foursquare](https://github.com/BDineshBharadwaj/IBM_Course/blob/master/DataHotel.PNG)

-The rating although will not be a part of the clustering, it can help in selection and will be used in visualization to see highlight best rated hotels.

-The second set shall be list of food places within 1500 meters of each hotel.
-The list will be analysed to arrive at the number of places that serve different cuisines.
-(The list of Cuisines shall be the top ten popular cuisines in the city).
-The cleaned up data should look similar to the following
+The second set of Data shall be list of food places within 1500 meters of each hotel.
+The list will be analysed to arrive at the number of places that serve different cuisines in its proximity.
+(The list of Cuisine types shall be the top ten popular cuisines in the country).
+The list is as follows
+1. South Indian
+2. North Indian
+3. Cafe
+4. Fast food
+5. Biryani
+6. Pizza
+7. Burger
+8. Chinese
+9. Bakery
+10. Continental

+The cleaned up data should look similar to the following.

 "Hotel_Name"     "Cuisine A"     "Cuisine B"     "Cuisine C"     "Cuisine D" .....